History of the Institution

 Indian Audit & Accounts Department

-The audit is a rational and intellectual exercise and the Indian Audit and Accounts Department (IA&AD) is an intellectual tradition engaged in promoting good governance and accountability as enjoined by the Constitution.
+Audit is a rational and intellectual process, and the Indian Audit and Accounts Department (IA&AD) embodies a tradition of intellectual rigor aimed at promoting good governance and accountability as mandated by the Constitution.

-Upto the middle of eighteenth century the Company had established three foot holds in India at Calcutta, Bombay and Madras and there with their adjoining company territories were known as ‘Presidencies’.
-These Presidencies were independent of one another and were only subordinate to the Directors in England and separate accounts were rendered by them to the Board of Directors in England.
-The Act of 1813 and 1833 finally divested the Company of its commercial character and the Company becomes a purely administrative body holding the territories of India on behalf of King of England.
+Until the mid-eighteenth century, the Company had established footholds in Calcutta, Bombay, and Madras, known as the 'Presidencies.'
+These Presidencies operated independently of each other, reporting separately to the Board of Directors in England.
+The Acts of 1813 and 1833 eventually exposed the Company of its commercial role, transforming it into a purely administrative body managing India's territories on behalf of the King of England.

 Genesis of the Institution (1857-1935)